Let’s get down to the nitty gritty details of sourcing shoes for FBA, shall we?

 When I’m making good sourcing decisions, I still use Keepa to see the following crucial information:

 - Whether or not Amazon has ever been in stock on any variation of shoes

 - Price history for individual child variations ASINs

-- Sales rank history for the overall parent ASIN
+- Sales rank history for the overall the parent ASIN

 I highly recommend becoming fluent in using Keepa for making shoe sourcing decisions (you can get started reading Keepa graphs with this blog post).

-So how can we make smart sourcing decisions if we have no way to know the current sales rank or sales rank history for a variation of shoes?
+So how can we make smart sourcing decisions if we have no way to know the current sales rank or sales rank history for a variation of a pair of shoes?

 Here are two ways I can limit my risk as far as shoe sales rank is concerned:

 * I stick with buying shoes that have a low number of variations.
 I prefer to buy shoes with only a low number of color options, not 15 or 20 colors.
 I also prefer to source shoes that don’t have a narrow, regular, and wide variation for each size.
 Tons of colors and tons of size options means more variations, which means the overall sales rank becomes increasingly meaningless as far as each variation is concerned.